AviatrixSystems/Docs/HowTos/FAQ.rst

 license.aviatrix.com (52.24.131.245)                         TCP 443        License update
 diag.aviatrix.com (54.200.59.112)                            TCP 443        Remote debugging
 customer-bucket.s3-us-west-2.amazonaws.com                   TCP 443        Diagnostics tracelog
+AWS SQS                                                      TCP 443        Controller to gateway message queue. sqs.region.amazonaws.com, where region is represented by us-west-2, us-east-2, etc, the region where the Aviatrix gateway is launched.
-AWS SQS                                                      TCP 443        Controller to gateway message queue Aviatrix gateways                                            TCP 22         gateway diagnostics (on demand) Aviatrix gateways                                            TCP 443        Software upgrade to gateways
+AWS API                                                      TCP 443        AWS API access. ec2.amazonaws.com Aviatrix gateways                                            TCP 22         gateway diagnostics (on demand) Aviatrix gateways                                            TCP 443        Software upgrade to gateways
 ============================================                 ============   ===================

+Since the Controller is deployed on a public subnet, to restrict the Controller outbound access, you should use `Aviatrix Public Subnet Filter <https://docs.aviatrix.com/HowTos/public_subnet_filtering_faq.html>`_ to configure Egress Control on the Controller by allowing whitelist to only the listed domain names.

 OpenVPN is a registered trademark of OpenVPN Inc.